texfaq/texfaq.github.io/FAQ-WYGexpts.md

 A different type of tool focuses on making update and access to previews of the typeset document more immediate.
-A recent addition in several viewers, editors and TeX executables are so-called 'source specials' for cross-navigation.
+A recent addition in several viewers, editors and TeX executables are so-called ''source specials'' for cross-navigation.
 When TeX compiles a document, it will upon request insert special markers for every input line into the typeset output.
 The markers are interpreted by the DVI previewer which can be made to let its display track the page